Paliak/PaliaksNotes/docs/Authority/index.md

 [LDAP] Cleartext Password : lDaP_1n_th3_cle4r!
 ```

 Great!
 After pressing the `Test LDAP Profile` we get some creds.
-Let's see if we can auth as the svc_ldap user.
+Let’s see if we can auth as the svc_ldap user.

 ```bash
 $ cme winrm $TARGET -u 'svc_ldap' -p 'lDaP_1n_th3_cle4r!'